HyperionDevBootcamps/Tech-Talks/README.md

-# Tech-Talks
-Repository containing Tech Talks resources for students across all bootcamps.

-# 🎒 Lecture Backpack
+# 🎒 Tech Talks Backpack

-Welcome to the Lecture Backpack 🚀, a comprehensive resource repository.
+Welcome to the Tech Talks Backpack 🚀, a comprehensive resource repository.
 Our goal is to provide an all-encompassing learning experience that caters to a wide range of educational needs, from basic programming concepts to specialized topics in various tech fields.

 ## Overview 📚